HackYourFuture/HTML-CSS/Week1/MAKEME.md

     * Include the following:
         * Different types of headings (h1, h2)
         * A list (ul).
 In this list include the _learning strategies_ you used making your resume.
 Also include some of the resources/references, this can be documentation/video etc, that where helpful.
+        * Another list (ul).
+In this list you include the most important platforms/resources where you can find all hyf related information.
         * img
         * p
         * Some CSS properties: margin, padding